Towns & Places:

 Bourbon County’s population peaked in 1890 at 28,575.

 In 1910, the county had about 125 miles of main-track railroad.
-The Missouri Pacific Railroad operated two lines — one traversing the center from east to west, the other crossing the county from north to southeast, both lines passing through Fort Scott.
-The St. Louis and San Francisco Railroad entered in the northeast, passed through Fort Scott and at Edward branches, and both the lines entered Crawford County.
-The Missouri, Kansas & Texas Railway entered in the east from Missouri, passed through Fort Scott, and then southwest into Crawford County.
+The Missouri Pacific Railroad operated two lines — one running from east to west through the center, and the other crossing the county from north to southeast, both lines passing through Fort Scott.
+The St. Louis and San Francisco Railroad entered the northeast, passed through Fort Scott, and at Edward, the branches and both lines entered Crawford County.
+The Missouri, Kansas & Texas Railway entered from Missouri, passed through Fort Scott, and then southwest into Crawford County.

 In 1910, the county’s population was 24,007.
 The value of the farm products for the same year was $1,504,134.
 Corn was the principal crop, with a value of $754,039, and hay was second, with a value of $432,994.

-In the next decades, the county’s population dropped as farms grew and many people left for larger cities.
+In the next few decades, the county’s population dropped as farms grew and many people moved to larger cities.

 However, agriculture and livestock are still large industries.
 The County’s leading crops today are milo, wheat, and soybeans.